Did you know?

 Threats

-Besides, mackerel is a popular commercial and recreational fish, meaning it is overfished in some areas and preserved.
+Mackerel is a popular commercial and recreational fish, meaning it is overfished in some areas but preserved in others.
 Some are covered with ice and used at the appropriate time.
 So, the high demand for mackerel has resulted in a population decline.

 Mackerel are an important commercial fishery species, and their populations have been overfished in some regions

-Changes in ocean currents and temperatures also affect mackerel distribution and abundance, making climate change a threat to mackerel populations.
+Changes in ocean currents and temperatures also affect their distribution and abundance, making climate change a threat to the mackerel population.

 FAQs